Inedo/inedo-docs/ProGet/compliance/vulnerabilities.md

 Depending on the assessment type, the assessment may expire.
 This means that, unless it's reassessed, the vulnerability report will be considered unassessed after expiry.

-This can be useful to temporarily allow a package [[ATTN: RICH - This second bit makes sense, but the first bit doesn't]] or to review usage of packages after a certain amount of time.
+This can be useful to temporarily allow a package [[ATTN: ALEX - This second bit makes sense, but the first bit doesn't]] or to review usage of packages after a certain amount of time.

 ### Manual Vulnerability Source {#manual}

 A manual vulnerability source is used to add specific package versions (or [version ranges](#version-ranges)) or which container image layers to block.
-Visit the `Administration > Components & Extensibility > Vulnerability Sources` page to create one [[ATTN: RICH - create one what?]].
+Visit the `Administration > Components & Extensibility > Vulnerability Sources` page to create a manual vulnerability source.
 Once created, visit the `Compliance > Vulnerabilities` page and click `Add Vulnerability` to specify the package ID and version(s) or the container image layer digest and the details of the vulnerability.

 #### Blocking a Package Download

-Once a vulnerability is added, it must be assessed. [[ATTN: RICH - Why is this section located here?
+Once a vulnerability is added, it must be assessed. [[ATTN: ALEX - Why is this section located here?
 It seems redundant from the sections on assessing and expiry above.]]
 Selecting `Blocked` will prevent any packages within the version range or container images that include the vulnerable layer to be downloaded.
 From the `Compliance > Vulnerabilities` page, selecting the vulnerability, then `Assess`, and choose `Blocked`, optionally adding a comment.

 In order for this assessment to take effect, it must be associated with a feed.
 On the `Manage Feed` page, select `add source` from the Vulnerability Sources panel and add the desired source to the feed.
 Browsing to a package version within the range specified or a container image with an associated layer in the blocked vulnerability will display `Blocked` where the download button would normally be, and the package will be not be downloadable from its associated feed API.